pmean/introduction-to-sql/modules/5508-03-assignments.md

 Grading rubric is available on [my Github site][gra1].
 One point deduction if submitted after the due date.

+Use the hospital table in the ehr schema.
+You can find a description of the hospital table (and all other data sets) on [my Github site][hos1].

 Review the videos in this module and briefly answer the following questions

 + What was the most important thing that you learned?